 - the dwelling must not be a ‘registrable moveable dwelling’ (a dwelling that could be registered under the Road Safety Act 1986 (Vic));

-- the site tenant must live in the dwelling and must own it (partly or wholly) and must be renting the site (which will usually be in a caravan park).
+- the site renter must live in the dwelling and must own it (partly or wholly) and must be renting the site (which is usually a caravan park).

-The rights and responsibilities of site tenants and site owners are different to those of tenants and landlords.
+The rights and responsibilities of site renters and site owners are different to those of renters and rental providers.

-The RT Act excludes certain premises from being covered by the Act.
-These exclusions are not always clear cut and the RT Act will be assumed to apply to a tenancy agreement, unless it can be shown that it does not (s 507).
-Contact Tenants Victoria for more information (www.tenantsvic.org.au).
+The RT Act excludes certain premises from being covered by the RT Act.
+These exclusions are not always clear cut and the RT Act is assumed to apply, unless it can be shown that it does not (s 507).

 The main types of premises excluded from the RT Act are:

-- Farms – Premises that are let to the tenant for the purposes of agricultural activity or ‘ordinarily’ or ‘for the time being’ used for grazing or farming (s 11) are not covered by the RT Act.
+- Farms: Premises that are let to a renter for the purposes of agricultural activity or ‘ordinarily’ or ‘for the time being’ used for agricultural grazing or farming (s 11) are not covered by the RT Act.

-- Crisis accommodation – Premises that are provided as temporary crisis accommodation on a not-for-profit basis for a period of less than 14days (s 22) are not covered by the RT Act.
+- Crisis accommodation: Premises that are provided as temporary crisis accommodation (s 22) are not covered by the RT Act.
+Temporary crisis accommodation is:

-- Business premises – Premises let for the purpose of a trade, profession or business are not covered by the RT Act, even if a tenant lives in part of the building (s 8).
-However, if a tenant can show that the premises are used primarily for residential purposes, then the RT Act applies (s 9).
+- Business premises: Premises let for the purpose of a trade, profession or business are not covered by the RT Act, even if a renter lives in part of the building (s 8).
+However, if a renter can show that the premises are used primarily for residential purposes, then the RT Act applies (s 7).

-A squatter is a person who occupies premises without the owner’s To agree to something being done, to approve an action or arrangement.
-See also informed consent..
+A squatter is a person who occupies a premises without the owner’s consent.
 The RT Act does not apply to squatters.
-Information on squatter’s rights is available on the Victorian Legal Aid website (www.legalaid.vic.gov.au – search for ‘homelessness’).
+Information about squatter’s rights is available on Victoria Legal Aid’s website (www.legalaid.vic.gov.au – search for ‘homelessness’).

-A person who is occupying premises without consent may be subject to orders from VCAT (s 344) and may be charged with (1) Going onto someone’s land without permission.
-(2) Trespass to goods is wrongful interference with someone’s personal property, for example doing something that harms someone’s computer.
-(3) Trespass to the person is doing something that interferes with a person’s body without their permission, for example giving a very drunk person a tattoo..
+A person who is occupying a premises without consent may be subject to orders from VCAT (s 344) and may be charged with trespass.
 However, generally, civil orders for the recovery of possession of land tend to be the main focus in such disputes.